-Belizeans tend to view friendly introductions and conversation as key to building positive business relationships (see p.
-3-4 of Language and Communication).
+Belizeans tend to view friendly introductions and conversation as key to building positive business relationships (see Language and Communication).
 Generally, business moves slower than in the US.
 While Belizeans typically expect foreign nationals to be punctual, most meetings begin late, usually some 30 minutes or an hour after their scheduled starting time.